-Base Prospectus - Condition 11 a) the method for calling meetings or arranging conference calls; Condition 11.1 and 11.2, Note Trust Deed Schedule 6, (b) the maximum timeframe for setting up a meeting or conference call on pages 92 and 93 and in Trust Deed (c) the required quorum; Condition 11.1 Page 461 and Condition 11.2 Page 462 (d) the minimum threshold of votes to validate such a decision, with clear differentiation between the minimum thresholds for each type of decision; Condition 11.1 Page 461 and 11.2 Page 462 e) where applicable, a location for the meetings which should be in the Union - Page 92.
+- (a) the method for calling meetings; as for method: Article 6.1 (Notice of meeting) and Article 9 (Adjournment for lack of quorum). - (b) the maximum timeframe for setting up a meeting: Article 6.1 (Notice of meeting) and Article 9 (Adjournment for lack of quorum). - (c) the required quorum: Article 8 (Quorum). - (d) the minimum threshold of votes to validate such a decision, with clear differentiation between the minimum thresholds for each type of decision; Article 8 (Quorum). - (e) where applicable, a location for the meetings which should be in the EU: Article 6.1 (Notice of meeting) and §(b) of Article 9 (Adjournment for lack of quorum).

-Although the wording of the Regulation as to what constitutes the "facilitation of timely resolution of conflicts" is very vague, the EBA Guidelines have helpfully set out the five minimum requirements that the documents should contain to meet this criterion.
+Although the wording of the Regulation as to what constitutes the "facilitation of timely resolution of conflicts" is quite vague, the EBA Guidelines have helpfully set out the five minimum requirements that the documents should contain to meet this criterion.

-PCS has reviewed the documents to ascertain that all five are indeed present.
+PCS has reviewed the underlying documents (particularly, the Rules of the Organisation of the Noteholders) to ascertain that all the five requirements above are indeed present.